davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

 - What are supported protocols in Load Balancer?
     - [x] TCP
     - [x] HTTP
-- Which of the following is not a valid OCI load balancer shape?
+- Which of the following is NOT a valid OCI load balancer shape?
 Select one.
     - [ ] 10 Mbps
     - [ ] 100 Mbps
     - [ ] 400 Mbps